kiliankoe/HeadingIndicator/README.md

 # 🧭 Heading Indicator

 A µPackage for displaying a SwiftUI view that automatically rotates to always point towards a specified coordinate.
+It's like a compass, only that it points wherever you like.

 ## Usage